How to control initial indexing

 To schedule indexing for a time when it won't disturb you:

-Scroll down to the section File indexing
+Go to the section File Scheduling

 Click and drag on the green tiles 🟩 to turn off indexing for times/days